 ON THE JOB

-COMMUNICATIONS & SOCIAL MEDIA ASSOCIATE
+COMMUNICATIONS REPRESENTATIVE & SOCIAL MEDIA MANAGER

 THE GOLDEN EAGLE RESTAURANT

-Clarksburg, MA
+Clarksburg, MA - In-Person

 POST GRADUATE PUBLIC RELATIONS INTERN